Oneman2feet/constructive-reals/README.md

 Setup for MacOSX
 ================

+To run these files you need OCaml and Zarith 1.4.1

+If you don't have opam already:

     brew install opam
     opam init
+    opam install zarith

+If you already have opam, make sure it's up to date:

+    opam update
+    opam upgrade
     opam install zarith

 ## e to 1000 decimal places as computed by reals.ml